AliCemilOzdemir/Python/README.md

 My python notes, you can use this repository to learn python.

 ###### Btk_Ile_Python.py
 file contains my python notes that i have written while i was learning python from Btk Akademi.
+This file contains more than 1500 lines of code.

 ###### Yazbel_Ile_Python.py
 file contains my python notes that i have written while i was learning python from https://python-istihza.yazbel.com/.
+This file contains more than 1200 lines of code.